Frequently Asked Questions

 - How long are appointments for, how many sessions might I need and do you offer sessions outside of normal working hours?

-Initial assessments are an hour in length.
-Follow-up sessions are typically for an hour, but may vary depending on the therapeutic model.
+Initial assessments are usually an hour in length.
+Follow-up sessions are typically for an hour, but may vary depending on the therapeutic model or which therapist you are working with.
 We offer appointments between 8 a.m. and 8 p.m. on most weekdays, and some appointments on Saturdays may be possible.
 We will agree with you at the start of therapy the approximate number of sessions that are likely to be helpful for your difficulties.
 You might wish to consult the NICE (National Institute for Health and Care Excellence: www.nice.org.uk) guideline for the relevant difficulty to give you an approximate idea of how many sessions might be needed.
 Please note that you may need fewer or more sessions than have been tested in the clinical trials quoted depending on a number of factors, for example, whether you are experiencing more than one problem.
 Most insurance companies put a cap on the number of sessions they will pay for initially (typically 6).
 You are not obliged to attend more sessions than you are comfortable with.

 - How much can I expect to pay and how do I pay?

 Fees are dependent on a number of factors including the type of therapeutic input offered and which psychological therapist you see so please contact us to discuss your individual needs and we can advise you accordingly.
 Psychologists within the UK typically charge between £75 and £125 per session, depending on location, profession, level of training and associated practice costs.
 This is comparable to other professional services, for example, dentistry.
-At Hillside Psychological Services we aim to charge an affordable rate for a professional service with highly skilled, accredited clinicians.
+At Hillside Psychological Services Ltd we aim to charge an affordable rate for a professional service with highly skilled, accredited clinicians.
 Some of our clinicians will charge a reduced rate for clients on limited incomes (full-time students over the age of 18 who are funding themselves, those on long-term benefits, full-time carers, all individuals over the age of 65), where proof can be provided.
 Payment will typically be made at the end of each session, unless otherwise agreed.
 We would prefer payment to be made electronically, however, the practice will accept cheques, cash or payment via mobile phone app where this is not possible; receipts will be issued for all payments.

 Fees for supervision again depend on the model of therapy and format of supervision.
 For consultation and training we have a set rate of fees for direct input, preparation and administrative costs which is available on request.